Fixing Error Code 229 on Your Lennox® Furnace

 This signifies your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s important to let a pro like one from Donelson Air Service Experts in Nashville finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.
+It’s important to have a professional like one from Donelson Air Service Experts in Nashville finish repairing or replacing this part.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

-We want you to be fully happy with our furnace repair in Nashville.
+We want you to be completely satisfied with our furnace repair in Nashville.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and be more efficient.
-These switches also guarantee your furnace runs safely and vents excess gases from the heat exchanger.
+Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and use less energy.
+These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions